notional-labs/sifnode/docs/chainOps/Post_Upgrade.md

-# Upgrading to Cosmos 0.42 on BetaNet (External Validator Operators)
+# Post-upgrade to Cosmos 0.42 on BetaNet (External k8s Validator Operators)

 This is for those validators running Kubernetes, who recently upgraded from Cosmos 0.39 to Cosmos 0.42.